2017 'EDGE LANDS' SITE SPECIFIC PROJECT

 closed spaces, re-covered histories

-closed spaces, re-covered historiesDaniele Sambo opens up windows into many buildings we cant normally see into, some drawing upon the cultural heritage of Portobello.
+closed spaces, re-covered historiesDaniele Sambo (images below) opens up windows into many buildings we cant normally see into, some drawing upon the cultural heritage of Portobello.
 We will see inside the Pottery Kilns and the Bus Depot without stepping inside.
 Jill Martin Boualaxai's archaelogically fused works map and reference Portobello's ever changing historical urban footprint, specifically to the old lido and the power station

 "I ask myself as I walk, how important the journey is, its not just about getting to where I need to get.
 I get lost often, maybe half intentionally, or I misread an unclear map, then I arrive.
 Somehow its important that I do get lost."